ConnorSchutze/ConnorSchutze/README.md

 ## Cloud-Based Algorithmic Trading Strategies
 Together with my team, I’m developing a cloud-hosted algorithmic trading service.
 This project aims to democratize access to algorithmic trading by allowing developers to fine-tune and deploy trading strategies, while giving investors real-time visibility into algorithmic decisions.

+## Tarpaulin
+Utilizing Google Clouds services and SQL, I developed a learning mangagement system.
+My system was web based and provided abilities to create coureses, employ faculty, and store attributes related to students.
+The design was REST based and required constant testing using Postman.

 # Skills

 ## Languages & Tools